slavniyteo/rect-ex/README.md

 If you create a pull request with new feature or bugfix, please write some tests.

-If you see some errors in this text, feel free to fix it.
+If you find any errors in this text, feel free to fix it.

 # How to use it?